 If the Group loses control over a subsidiary, it derecognises (i) the assets (including goodwill) and liabilities of the subsidiary, (ii) the carrying amount of any non-controlling interest and (iii) the cumulative translation differences recorded in equity; and recognises (i) the fair value of the consideration received, (ii) the fair value of any investment retained and (iii) any resulting surplus or deficit in profit or loss.
 The Group's share of components previously recognised in other comprehensive income is reclassified to profit or loss or retained profits, as appropriate, on the same basis as would be required if the Group had directly disposed of the related assets or liabilities.

-2.2 CHANGE IN ACCOUNTING POLICY AND DISCLOSURES
+2.2 CHANGE IN ACCOUNTING POLICIES AND DISCLOSURES

-The Group has adopted the following new and revised standards, which are applicable to the Group, for the first time for the current year's consolidated financial statements:
+The Group has adopted the following new and revised IFRSs for the first time for the current year's consolidated financial statements: